AranMason/Cats-and-Dogs/readme.md

 This repo is my playground for experiementing with Keras and learning my way around the library.

+NOTE: Keras version 2.1.6 is being used over later version due to issues saving and loading models.

 ## Current Learning Goals

 ### Flask